Djinn Patrol on the Purple Line by Deepa Anappara

 Jai drools outside sweet shops, watches too many reality police shows, and considers himself to be smarter than his friends Pari (though she gets the best grades) and Faiz (though Faiz has an actual job).
 When a classmate goes missing, Jai decides to use the crime-solving skills he has picked up from TV to find him.
 He asks Pari and Faiz to be his assistants, and together they draw up lists of people to interview and places to visit.

 But what begins as a game turns sinister as other children start disappearing from their neighborhood.
 Jai, Pari, and Faiz have to confront terrified parents, an indifferent police force, and rumours of soul-snatching djinns.
 As the disappearances edge ever closer to home, the lives of Jai and his friends will never be the same again.

-Upon hearing about Djinn Patrol on the Purple Line, I felt compelled to read it, drawn to its thrilling plot line and the fact that its inspiration is drawn from real life incidents pertaining to the large number of disappearances in metropolitan India.
+Upon hearing about Djinn Patrol on the Purple Line, I felt compelled to read it, drawn to its plot line and the fact that its inspiration comes from real life incidents pertaining to the large number of disappearances in metropolitan India.

 Every eight minutes, a child goes missing in India.
 According to the annual National Crime Record Bureau’s “Crime in India” 2019 report, a total of 73,138 children were reported missing in 2019.